Eco-Packaging, what are we doing to help out?

 What are we doing?

-Well, we have a distinctly unique position in that not only do we keep our waste to an absolute minimum but we also have the opportunity to offer more environmentally friendly processes to our clients when working on individual jobs.
+We have a unique position in that not only do we keep our waste to an absolute minimum but we also have the opportunity to offer more environmentally friendly processes to our clients when working on individual jobs.
 In particular, we strive to offer packaging options that are recyclable and environmentally friendly when designing for our clients.

 View this post on Instagram